Dismissal Vs. Discharge

 Typically, the primary objective of commencing bankruptcy proceedings is to effectuate debt discharge.
 A discharge transpires when the bankruptcy court issues a decree proclaiming that you are no longer legally obligated to reimburse the discharged debt.

-After a discharge, most unsecured creditors are precluded from instigating legal actions to reclaim any remaining debt they owe.
-They are also forbidden from establishing communication via any means, encompassing written correspondence, personal interaction, and telephonic contact, about the discharged debt.
 When a creditor violates the discharge by seeking to collect the debt subject to the discharge, you may reopen the bankruptcy case to pursue a motion against the creditor for the discharge violation.
-If successful in the motion, the Court may grant the Debtor punitive damages and attorney fees to deter future creditors from violating the discharge injunction.
+If successful in the motion, the court may grant the debtor punitive damages and attorney fees to deter future creditors from violating the discharge injunction.

 Debts Discharged in Bankruptcy Court

-Not all kinds of debt can be erased in bankruptcy.
-Identifying which debts can be forgiven can help you save time and money.
-You can request forgiveness by filing bankruptcy for unsecured loans, car accident claims, credit card balances, medical bills, overdue utility payments, lease obligations, and personal loans.
+You can request forgiveness by filing bankruptcy for unsecured loans, car accident claims, credit card balances, medical bills, overdue utility payments, lease obligations and personal loans.

 Some debts are usually not forgiven in bankruptcy, except in particular situations.
 These include student loans, child support, alimony payments, certain taxes, fines imposed by the government, debts from fraud, and fines and restitution from criminal activities.